 New to college access and success?
-COE's Onboarding Orientation and Professional Development is designed to bring you quickly up to speed in three modes of learning.
+Or, do you need a refresher?
+COE's Onboarding Orientation and Professional Development is designed to bring you quickly up to speed with three modes of learning.
 First, a one-on-one conversation with a supervisor identifies pressing professional development needs.
 Second, an on-site, in-person workshop affords the opportunity to connect to leader experts from other programs.
-Finally, the learning modules enable practitioners to review the history, resources, regulations and effective strategies to do their job competently and successfully.
+Finally, the online learning modules enable practitioners to review the history, resources, regulations and effective strategies to do their job competently and successfully.

 Step 1 — One on One Consultation.
-When a person registers for the Orientation and Professional Development, the Council for Opportunity in Education (COE) will schedule a meeting with the employee to gauge what his / her specific needs are.
+When a person registers for the Orientation and Professional Development, the Council for Opportunity in Education (COE) will schedule a meeting with the employee to gauge his / her specific needs.

 Step 2 — In-Person Training.
 The person will choose an on-site training to attend.
 This one day event will provide the framework needed for their position.